 To create your personal home inventory easily I suggest that you take lots of digital photos and/or use a video camera to go through your home documenting the stuff you own.

 Here is the equipment and other things you should gather together for this process:

 * I've created both of these printable documents for you to fill out.
 Just click the links to get copies of them for yourself.

 Using your camera or video equipment go systematically, room by room, throughout your home documenting your possessions.
-Make sure to open drawers, closet doors, peer inside storage containers, etc.

 Don't get bogged down with this step though.
 Focus mainly on the big ticket items, and large groups of items, instead of trying to inventory every single object separately.

 To help you with this step in the challenge I've written a quick article about how to make your home inventory video or photos, so check it out for additional tips.

 The next step in creating your personal home inventory is to gather any readily accessible receipts or other documentation about the big ticket items in your home that you inventoried.

 This additional documentation is not necessary to have, so don't worry about it if you don't have it, but it is just additional proof that you owned the item, and also its value.